drish/library/README.md

 # library
-books and papers I intend to read or I've read.
+articles, books and papers I intend to read or I've read.